avnestico/tidy-tex-resume/README.md

 #### 2. [Body]

-The body is the only section of your INI that should contain multiple entries.
+You may have multiple Body entries.
 Rather than being named "Body", these entries will be named with the header you want them to be placed under.
-For instance, you can write down the places you went to school in a series of entries named `[Education 1]`, `[Education 2]`, and so on:
+For instance, you can write down the places you worked in a series of entries named `[Experience 1]`, `[Experience 2]`, and so on:

-    [Education 1]
+    [Experience 1]
-    Location: University of Wherever
-    Position: Degree in Something
+    Location: Company, Inc.
+    Position: Associate Person
     Start Date: Sept 2010
     End Date: May 2014
-    Description 1: Learned the thing
+    Description 1: Did a few things
-    Description 2: Did the thing
+    Description 2: Learned the thing

 As you can see, body entries contain a location, (optional) position, and date; they can also have any number of description lines, which will be formatted as a list in the PDF output.

 If you only have one particular entry for a given header, or for a list like `Info` or `Description`, you can drop the trailing 1:

-    [Experience]
+    [Extracurriculars]
     Location: Company, Inc.
-    Position: Associate Person
+    Position: Volunteer Person
     Date: Summer 2012 and 2013
     Description: Did a few things

 Also note that instead of a `Start Date` and `End Date` entry, you can use a simple `Date` entry.

+#### 3. [Education]

+You may have multiple Education entries.

+    [Education 1]
+    Degree: BSc
+    Location: University of Wherever
+    Position: Something
+    Start Date: Sept 2010
+    End Date: May 2014
+    Description 1: Learned the thing
+    Description 2: Did the thing

+As you can see, educationn entries contain a degree, location, (optional) course, and date; they can also have zero or one description lines, which will be formatted as a list in the PDF output if present.

+TODO: Determine whether multiple description lines are useful to include.

+As with Body sections, instead of a `Start Date` and `End Date` entry, you can use a simple `Date` entry.

 #### 3. [Skills]